The basic footprint of Forest School:

 Topics are cross-curriculum (broad in subject) including the natural environment, for example the role of trees in society, the complex ecosystem supported by a wilderness, and recognition of specific plants and animals.
 The woodland environment may be used to learn about more abstract concepts such as mathematics and teachers carry on this idea in the school grounds.
 In addition, the valuable personal skills that children learn, such as teamwork, perseverance and problem solving are skills that transfer back into the classroom and beyond, helping children achieve in all aspects of life.

 Who gets to go down to the woods?

 Everyone!
-The Forest School adventures start with the children attending the village Pre-School and continue all the way throughout their time here.
+The Forest School adventures start with the children attending the our Pre-School and continue all the way through to Year 6.

 We are very proud to say that all our children attend fortnightly, throughout the year.